safe-lanes/crewdevnov12/replit.md

     - **Promotion Form Builder**: Provides a comprehensive configuration interface for promotion forms, mirroring the three-part structure of the Promotion Review Form.
 - **Drugs & Alcohol Testing Module**: Tracks drug and alcohol testing with six test types, comprehensive filtering, and AG Grid tables for data display.
     - **Summary View**: Vessel-centric consolidated view showing all 5 test types in a single table with aggregated history, due-in badges, frequency configuration, and planning fields.
 Supports single-vessel selection with auto-selection.
+    - **D&A Test Form**: Modal form for creating/editing test records with Part A (Basic Information) and Part B (Personnel Details).
+        - **Part A - B1.
+General**: 13 fields including vessel, location, test type, multi-select alcohol/drug type (checkboxes), date/time, incident linking, reason, description, and external results date (conditional).
+        - **Part A - B2.
+Testing Equipment**: Dynamic equipment section with N/A checkbox, multiple equipment entries (Equipment ID dropdown with auto-populate for Make/Model and Serial No from master data), last calibrated dates, and add/remove functionality.
+        - **Field Visibility Logic**: Post-incident fields (Incident Title, Date & Time of Incident, Alcohol/Drug Test Date & Times) show only for post-incident type; Other test fields (Initiated By, Reason for Testing, Description) show only for others type; External Results Date visible for annual, post-incident, and others types only.
+        - **Data Structure**: alcoholDrugType stored as array for true multi-select support, testingEquipment as JSON array for multiple entries, integrated with PersistentFileStorage.
 - **Performance Optimization**: Utilizes map-based lookups, TanStack Query for caching, `useRef`, `useMemo`, and optimized `PersistentFileStorage`.
 - **Data Storage**: `PersistentFileStorage` for development, with PostgreSQL/Drizzle ORM for production.